 - Need customer research and Voice of Customer programs

-Best for: Startups and teams that need simple notifications.
+Best for: Startups and early-stage teams that need low-cost push notification infrastructure.

 What it does

 OneSignal helps companies send notifications across mobile apps, websites, and email.
-It is mainly known for push notifications and is a popular choice for early-stage teams that need low-cost messaging infrastructure.
+It is mainly known for push notifications and is a popular choice for early-stage teams that need messaging infrastructure without paying for a full-stack engagement platform.
+A free tier is available with basic segmentation.

 Strengths